 “Moreover it is required in stewards that one be found faithful” (1 Corinthians 4:2, NKJV).

 In the Parable of the Talents (Matthew 25:14-30) the Master (God) gives three servants (us) “talents.”
-The first servant is given three talents, the second servant is given two, and the third servant is given one.
+The first servant is given five talents, the second servant is given two, and the third servant is given one.

 The first two servants invest what they are given and are able to double the Master’s money.
 But the last servant decides to bury his talent.